lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

                  <---       ack        -----
 ~~~~

 The end entity proves knowledge of the private key to the CA by providing the correct CertHash for this certificate in the certConf message.
-This demonstrates POP because the EE can only compute the correct CertHash if it is able to recover the certificate from the EnvelopedData, and it can only recover the certificate if it is able to decrypt the symmetric key using the required private key.
+This demonstrates POP because the EE can only compute the correct CertHash if it is able to recover the encrypted certificate, and it can only recover the certificate if it is able to obtain the symmetric key using the required private key.
 Clearly, for this to work, the CA MUST NOT publish the certificate until the certConf message arrives (when certHash is to be used to demonstrate POP).
 See {{sect-5.3.18}} for further details.

 #### Direct Method - Challenge-Response Protocol
 {: id="sect-5.2.8.3"}

-The "direct" method mentioned previously in {{sect-4.3}} demonstrates proof-of-possession of the private key by having the end entity engage in a challenge-response protocol (using the messages POPODecKeyChall and POPODecKeyResp; see below) between CertReqMessages and CertRepMessage.
-This method is indicated in the CertRequest by requesting the challengeResp option in the subsequentMessage field of POPOPrivKey.
+The "direct" method mentioned previously in {{sect-4.3}} demonstrates proof-of-possession of the private key by having the end entity engage in a challenge-response protocol (using the messages popdecc of type POPODecKeyChall and popdecr of type POPODecKeyResp; see below) between CertReqMessages and CertRepMessage.
+This method is indicated in the CertRequest by requesting the challengeResp option in the subsequentMessage choice of POPOPrivKey.

 Note: This method would typically be used in an environment in which an RA verifies POP and then makes a certification request to the CA on behalf of the end entity.
 In such a scenario, the CA trusts the RA to have done POP correctly before the RA requests a certificate for the end entity.